OpenAcademy-OpenStack/project-docs/exercises/python-app.md

 tools.
 Here is how.

 1. Login to the dashboard with username `admin` and password `password`.
-2. Click on the 'Project' tab.
+2. Click on the "Project" tab.
 3. Create a VM.
 Then click on the VM.
-Switch to the Console tab.
+Switch to the "Console" tab.
 You should be able to login to verify.
 Note that we're not going to focus on networking aspects in this project and hence do not expect to use the VMs for anything other than testing OpenStack functionality.
-4. Switch Access and Security link.
-Click on API Access tab.
+4. Click on "Access and Security" link and then on the "API Access" tab.
 Click on "Download OpenStack RC File" to download a script with settings.
 Copy this file to your vagrant VM.
 5. Load these settings via `source demo-openrc.sh`.
 Enter `password`.